CSCfi/hpc-containers/index.md

 [File Hierarchy Standard (FHS)](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)

 We should avoid creating files to the home directories, `/root` and `/home` because Apptainer mounts them at runtime by default.
-We can create temporary files to temporary directory `/tmp` during build as long as we also remove them.
+We can create temporary files to temporary directory `/tmp` during build as long as we remove them in the end of the build.

 We can add executables to path (the `$PATH` environment variable) in few different ways.
 We can create a symbolic link to `/usr/local/bin` which is on the path by default.